 *Note: making a tea with any of these flowers is a great way to obtain the health benefits and the flavor of the flower.
 The more flowers you add, the stronger the tea will be.
 Time to get growing, drinking and healing!

 Growing your own flowers in the city can be fulfilling and delicious but often people think that urban gardening is a challenge to take on.
-So we’ve created a planner that is designed to support you through the growing season – from planning your growing space and monitoring your flower’s progress to recording your harvest.
+So we’ve created a garden journal that is designed to support you through the growing season – from planning your growing space and monitoring your flower’s progress to recording your harvest.
 We believe that keeping notes as your plants grow can help you become a more successful gardener and become more confident.